Home

 A newly identified acute respiratory syndrome caused by a new virus, the SARS coronavirus, which is believed to recently have crossed the species barrier from animals to humans.

 Signs and symptoms are similar to flu at the outset but progress to pneumonia-like symptoms.
-Whilst most patients have recovered, the lack of specific treatment options has resulted in mortalities.
+Whilst most infected patients have recovered, the lack of specific treatment options has resulted in mortalities.

 When SARS spreads, it is mostly through breathing in droplets transported through the air when someone with SARS coughs or sneezes.